epicery/mobile-tech-test/README-EN.md

 > Our presidential candidate needs a tool to get to know his potential future voters a little better.

-The software editor asks you to develop an Android, iOS or Flutter mobile application with two IHM:

-1. The first one displays all citizens (name + age + photo).
+The software editor asks you to develop an Android, iOS or Flutter mobile application with two IHM.
+The first one will display all the citizens, the second one the contact information of a particular citizen.
+The software editor has not yet met a designer and therefore leaves you free for IHM design.
-2. The second one shows a citizen's contact informations (name + photo + age + mail + phone number).

-Be aware that the software editor will pay particular attention to __the quality of the developments__.
-&nbsp;

 ### Ressources